 Monarchy, as one of the three main institutions of the nation, is represented by the royal blue colour in the middle of the Thai flag, gluing the other parts together.
 Kingship is not taken lightly in Thai and many Asian civilizations.
 It is not only deemed at the highest reverence, but also the hardest position one can ever imagine.
-Although lèse-majesté law is often referred to when speaking about Thai royalty, Thai people discreetly talk about them both in public and in private—certainly with warts and all.

 If a king, who is seen as both the “living god” according to the Devaraja doctrine and the “father of the country”, does not behave rightly and perform his royal responsibilities, Thais are also ready to criticise him too.
 However, King Bhumibol exceeded beyond his call of duty and that’s why Thai people lament the end of his era.